 - a.
-Include course offerings with a checklist of the course's primary role: major/minor requirement; service course for another program; course for a core requirement; general elective - b.
-Describe the curriculum requirements of each program - c.
-Summarize staffing levels since last program review identifying number, title, and year-over-year percentage of new individual program members (i.e., 1 replacement adjunct in a group of 10 would be 10% change). - d.
+Include course offerings with a checklist of the course's primary role: major/minor requirement; service course for another program; course for a core requirement for majors, colleges, and the university; general elective (to be supplied by the provost's office) - b.
+Append the curriculum requirements of each program in the form of a degree "pathway" advising sheet that you use for students. - c.
+Summarize staffing levels since last program review identifying number and title of full time and adjunct faculty. - d.
 Place the program within a national context of three similar programs in peer institutions (size of student body and faculty number, degree offerings, ranking) that serve as benchmark schools for your report.
-Include a chart that compares the curriculum of the programs at benchmark schools to the program at SHU. - e.
+You must include a chart that compares the curriculum of the programs at benchmark schools to the program at SHU.
+Highlight and describe meaningful differences in curriculum, faculty composition, scholarly productivity and reputation, and extracurricular programming.
+Recognizing the values of both strategic differentiation and disciplinary trends and standards, identify specific changes your program might make to improve relative to these programs (ways you might change to be more consistent with and/or more distinct from them). - e.
 Describe any program curricular changes since last review.
 If there are none, explain why the program offering is stable. - f.
-Evaluate the historic cost per credit of the program using the data provided by the Provost's Office.
-Explain reasons for increases (reduced majors, faculty promotions) or decreases (increased class sizes, increased adjunct reliance) - g.
-Provide data chart developed by the Provost's Office that includes numbers: majors, minors, credit hours, graduation rates, double majors and what they are.
-Provide commentary on increases and decreases - h.
-What are the current goals of the program?
+The Provost's Office will provide the historic cost per credit for the program as well as revenue generated.
+Explain reasons for increases (reduced majors, faculty promotions) or decreases (increased class sizes, increased adjunct reliance) over time.
+Consider whether any changes could be made to lower the cost per credit without negatively impacting the quality of the education (running certain courses less frequently, increasing some course sizes, running a few larger lectures to offset small seminars, etc). - g.
+The Provost's Office will provide a data chart providing: majors, minors, credit hours, graduation rates, double majors and what they are.
+Comment on increases and decreases as appropriate. - h.
+What are the current strategic or aspirational goals of the program?
 How are these goals measured? - i.
-How do the goals relate to disciplinary norms (e.g. those provided by accrediting agencies, discipline-specific professional associations, comparable programs, elite programs, etc.)? - j.
-Have the operational goals changed significantly since the last program review?
-If so, why and how? - k.
-Are any significant changes to the program outcomes anticipated to be implemented in the next 3 academic years? - I. Summary of Outcomes Assessment Processes and Results since the prior program review
+Optional: How do the goals relate to disciplinary norms (e.g., those provided by accrediting agencies, discipline-specific professional associations, comparable programs, elite programs, etc.)?

-5. Summary and Response to External, Internal, and Dean's review: Provide a brief summary of the results of the reviews and any response to items that were brought up in the reviews.

-6. Closing Comments

-- a.
-Conclusion: briefly integrate the findings, program strengths & weaknesses, sharing plans within a time horizon of 3-7 years forward to build on strengths and address weaknesses - b.
+- j.
+Optional: Note any significant changes to the program outcomes anticipated to be implemented in the next 3 academic years. - k.
+Summary of Outcomes Assessment Processes and Results since the prior program review. - 5.
+Summary and Response to External and Dean's review: Provide a brief summary of the results of the reviews and any response to items that were brought up in the reviews. - 6.
+Closing Comments - a.
+Conclusion: briefly integrate the findings, program strengths & weaknesses, sharing plans within a time horizon of 3-7 years forward to build on strengths and address weaknesses. - b.
 Future Plans: briefly list proposed program changes addressing each of the following items. - i.
-Name of this future change and description of change - Existing base resources and incremental resources required to implement this change - iii.
+Name of this future change and description of change. - ii.
+Existing base resources and incremental resources required to implement this change. - iii.
 Expected outcome with metric for assessment.